thomazyazima/thomazyazima.github.io/week-1/5-fork-clone/fork-clone-steps.md

 #### Cloning a repository with the command line
 Now you'll want to bring the repository to our computer.
 There is a series of commands to do this.

 First, open your terminal and check where you are (type `pwd`).
-You NEVER want to clone a repository into another local github repository, so **always** make sure you are the correct directory, like your Desktop or a phase-0 folder.
+You NEVER want to clone a repository into another local github repository, so **always** make sure you are in the correct directory, like your Desktop or a phase-0 folder.

 The first step is to get the URL of your FORKED repo (Don't clone Devbootcamp's version of the repo!).
 This is found here: